information - participation - transformation

 Director of Education and Coordinator of Music and Native American Programs

-Scott earned a bachelors degree in American Indian studies.
+Scott earned his bachelors degree in American Indian studies.
 Before and after graduation, Scott worked in education, legal services and the building trade.
 After several years, he returned to school to acquire a Masters of Education degree with elementary teaching certification.
-He also holds vocational certification.
-He has worked in formal and informal education since he completed his Masters degree, while continuing to build his career as a music journalist.
+In 2016 he completed his certification as a Library Media Specialist and began working as a school librarian.
+He has worked for two decades in formal and informal education, while also continuing his career as a music journalist and as a performing musician.

-Scott's interest in broadcasting began in childhood but was realized in the '80s when he worked as a regular DJ on his college's radio station.
+Scott's interest in broadcasting began in childhood but was first realized in the '80s when he worked as a regular DJ on his college's radio station.
 Over the years he has continued to pursue this interest.
-His most recent project is "Montana Muse" on Yellowstone Public Radio.

 MusEco has a small but excellent board that offers guidance and wisdom to staff.
 Our chair is a founding member of the MusEco Board of Directors, and our Vice Chair has been with MusEco since 2004.
 Our board members have exceptional academic and professsional backgrounds and a variety of skills, including extensive board experience, to offer MusEco.